lyaflora/Space-Scene-VR/README.md

 # Space-Scene-VR
  An illusious VR game in space made for my thesis project.
  #
- This game contains illusions and visual tricks
+ This game contains illusions and visual tricks.

  The goal is to find the way to move forward on the level.

  You know you beat the game when a counter appears.
  It means you finished the game in that amount of time.

 ## How to launch